After attempting to protect an endpoint computer with Sophos Endpoint Security and Control from the central console the deployment failed.

 There are several error codes that can be shown in the console (errors covered in separate articles are linked in the table below).

-There are several error messages that can follow the error code.
-Example:
+The following are several of the error messages that can follow the error code:

 Could not start installation program on the computer.
 The network path was not found.

 The installation did not start.
 The computer may have been shut down, renamed or disconnected, or a required service may not be running.
 It may be running Windows XP Home or Windows Vista, or Windows 2008.